Information Literacy Curriculum

-Mansfield Library's information literacy curriculum design includes a suite of credit classes, workshops, video tutorials, and curriculum-integrated instruction that complements the needs of specific disciplines and those of students and faculty.
-Our curriculum is based on the Association of Colleges and Research Libraries' Framework for Information Literacy in Higher Education.
-The video tutorials address the Information Literacy Knowledge Practices (Table 1), can be integrated into Moodle, and are discoverable on the web site.
+Mansfield Library's information literacy curriculum design includes curriculum-integrated instruction, Credo’s Information Literacy – Core, workshops, credit classes, and research services that complement the needs of specific disciplines and those of students and faculty.
+Our curriculum is based on the Association of College & Research Libraries' Framework for Information Literacy for Higher Education.

 Library instruction focuses primarily on the following:

-- first-year experience classes on the Mountain Campus and at Missoula College;
+- instruction in first-year experience classes on the Mountain Campus and at Missoula College;

 The strategic integration of information literacy into the curriculum begins with first-year initiatives that serve as the basis for information literacy instruction in the disciplines at the junior and senior levels (Tables 1-2).
 First-year curriculum integration decisions have been made on the basis of several factors:

 - integration into courses that are a part of the standard university curriculum;

 - integration into courses with a research component, usually smaller enrollment classes; and